 |Fax||+61 3 6226 2870|

 Greg currently teaches several units which include pharmacy practice, clinical pharmacokinetics, therapeutics and pharmacology.
-He also supervises honours and research higher degree students, and is the School’s Graduate Research Coordinator.
+He also supervises honours and research higher degree students, and is the Pharmacy's Graduate Research Coordinator.

 To view Greg's current publications and projects, please visit:

-As Professor of Pharmacy and Head of School of Pharmacy at the University of Tasmania, Greg has held a personal Chair in Pharmacy at the University of Tasmania since 2000, awarded on the basis of his research and teaching excellence.
+As Professor of Pharmacy and former Head of Pharmacy at the University of Tasmania, Greg held a personal Chair in Pharmacy at the University of Tasmania since 2000, awarded on the basis of his research and teaching excellence.
 Greg has led many state and national projects directed at improving the use of medications and patient outcomes in both community and hospital sectors.